rossgk2/techblogs/The command line.md

 * Arguments can be assigned values via space separation (e.g. `program --arg "value"` and `program -a "value"`) or with an `=` sign (e.g. `program --arg="value"` and `program -a="value"`).
 When `=` is used, there cannot be any spaces adjacent to `=`.

 * In GNU-Linux style commands, positional arguments can be mixed in-between named arguments.
-The practical implication of this is that positional arguments can either go before all named arguments or after all named arguments.
+The practical implication of this is that in such commands, positional arguments can either go before all named arguments or after all named arguments.
 In POSIX-Linux style commands, all positional arguments are required to come before all named arguments.
   * Some commands require the user to denote the end of all named arguments with the string ` -- `.
 * Some Unix commands support "sub-options" that are only available when another argument takes on a particular value.
   * This is in fact the principle behind "subcommands"[^3].